GDPR: reporting data breaches

-- availability breach, where there is an accidental or loss of access to or destruction of personal data.
-For example, the sort of problem that might arise after a cyberattack that prevented access to and/or destroyed records.
+• Loss of availability, where personal data becomes inaccessible or unavailable when needed.
+For example, the sort of problem that might arise after a cyberattack or system crash preventing access to and/or destroying records.

 A data breach may involve all three categories, depending on the circumstances.